Dragonflies

 Predators

 Although dragonflies are swift and agile fliers, some predators are fast enough to catch them.
-These include falcons such as the American kestrel, the merlin, and the hobby; nighthawks, swifts, flycatchers and swallows also take some adults; some species of wasps, too, prey on dragonflies, using them to provision their nests, laying an egg on each captured insect.
+These include falcons such as the American kestrel, the merlin, and the hobby.
+Nighthawks, swifts, flycatchers and swallows also take some adults.
+Some wasps prey on dragonflies, laying an egg on each captured insect to provision their nests.
 In the water, various species of ducks and herons eat dragonfly nymphs and they are also preyed on by newts, frogs, fish, and water spiders.
 Amur falcons, which migrate over the Indian Ocean at a period that coincides with the migration of the globe skimmer dragonfly, Pantala flavescens, may actually be feeding on them while on the wing.

 Parasites